kevin-j-m/kjm-blog/content/about.md

 meta: "false"
 ---

-I am a full-stack Rails developer at [BookBub](https://www.bookbub.com/).
+I am a full-stack Rails developer at [Pubmark](https://www.pubmark.com/).
+We help you find your next read with deals on [ebooks](https://www.bookbub.com/) and [audiobooks](https://www.chirpbooks.com/).
 My primary focus is in back-end and code design improvements.
 I love coaching team members to improve their technical abilities.
 Learning together with my coworkers is a joy.
 I have a [track record](https://www.linkedin.com/in/kevinmurphydev/) of delivering solutions to big problems with small teams.

 I prefer working with back-end technologies.
 I'm most proficient with Ruby.
 I've recently written Elixir and Golang professionally.
 I recognize that Javascript exists, and am happy that other people like it.
 I enjoy solving integration and architecture concerns with projects.